lmd-code/lmdpages/README.md

 - Sites that do not update very often.
 - Sites where the client will not be editing/updating any content themselves.
 - Sites with no need for user logins.

+Essentially this is a bare-bones website starter-kit without the overhead of either a database-driven content management system, or a fully-fledged static site generator.

+It's one step up from putting `<?php include('header_file.php'); ?>` on *every* page! :D

 ## Get Started